calaldees/mapOfComputing/computing/UI.md

 > You don't even realize why the process is frustrating because it's just The Way It Is.
 > Mice are great for unstructured data - wikipedia - twitter,google dopbox are linear

+* [The Rise Of User-Hostile Software](https://den.dev/blog/user-hostile-software/) Or why software we get today is not the software we should strive to be getting tomorrow.
 * [The Decline of Usability](https://datagubbe.se/decusab/)
 * [The Humane Interface](https://en.wikipedia.org/wiki/The_Humane_Interface) - 2000 Jef Raskin
     * The book puts forward a large number of interface design suggestions, from fairly trivial ones to radical ones.
 The overriding theme is that current computer interfaces are often poor and set up users to fail, as a result of poor planning (or lack of planning) by programmers and a lack of understanding of how people actually use software.